augustoroman/sandwich/README.md

 * ...have a router, it's only middleware handling.
 You can use martini, httprouter, the default Go lib, etc to do routing.

 * ...stop processing middleware when something is written to the response.
-You must return an error to abort the middleware processing.
+You must return an error (e.g. [sandwich.Done](https://godoc.org/github.com/augustoroman/sandwich#pkg-variables)) to abort the middleware processing.

 * ...do some of the more esoteric things that martini does, like if a handler returns a string, then Martini assumes that's the response.
 I've never seen those used outside of toy examples.